NiallBunting/uniffi-rs-dart/README.md

-# UniFFI - a multi-language bindings generator for Rust
+# UniFFI Dart - a multi-language bindings generator for Rust into dart

+This adds a binding for UniFFI to dart the language used by flutter.

+This is a work in progress and currently does not work.

+Please contribute if you wish.

+---

 UniFFI is a toolkit for building cross-platform software components in Rust.